Electric Flux Calculator

 Gauss’s Law application: The total electric flux through any closed surface equals the enclosed charge divided by ε₀.
 This makes calculating electric fields from symmetric charge distributions very easy:

-Physical intuition: Think of electric flux like counting how many electric field lines pass through a surface.
-More field lines = stronger field or larger area = more flux.
+Physical intuition: Think of electric flux as counting how many electric field lines pass through a surface.
+More field lines means either a stronger field or a larger area, and either way more flux.

 How we build and check this calculator